 Allow us to formally and officially introduce the very regal, very royal – Royal Gramma!
 The royal gramma (whose scientific name is: Gramma loreto) is a small tropical reef fish commonly found throughout the Caribbean Sea.
 Averaging slightly more than 3 inches (8 centimeters) long, what this fish lacks in size, it makes up for in appearance.

 The royal gramma gets its name from the bright ‘royal purple’ color that covers the front half of its body.
 The other half of its body, including the tail, is a golden yellow color.
-This species can also be identified by the black spot on the front of its dorsal fin.
+This species also features a black spot on the front of its dorsal fin.
 There’s also a black line that streaks through its eyes (like fancy makeup fit for a queen).
 And if the name royal gramma doesn’t make you crack a smile, this unique little fish has not one but two funny common names, the other of which is fairy basslet.

 2. Sarcastic Fringehead